How to Connect Notion to ChatGPT (6 Methods + Trade-Offs)

 Want semantic search (relevant snippets, not full pages)?

-→ Consider Notion MCP if you need real-time bidirectional sync
+→ Consider Notion MCP if you need real-time bidirectional sync, or ChatGPT App Connector for semantic search

 Just testing this workflow occasionally?